Sean Myers

 Survey expectations of dividend growth (blue) vary substantially over time and strongly comove with the S&P 500 price-dividend ratio (red).
 Survey expectations of returns (green) are relatively flat over time and have low comovement with the price-dividend ratio.

-Which Subjective Expectations Explain Asset Prices? with Ricardo De la O (February 2023)
+Which Subjective Expectations Explain Asset Prices?
+Review of Financial Studies (June 2024) with Ricardo De la O

 Survey expectations of long-term inflation are volatile, moving almost 1-1 with expectations of short-term inflation.
 In contrast, for survey expectations of S&P 500 nominal earning growth, almost of all of the movements occur in short-term expectations.

-The Return of Return Dominance: Decomposing the Cross-Section of Prices with Ricardo De la O and Xiao Han (November 2022)
+The Return of Return Dominance: Decomposing the Cross-Section of Prices with Ricardo De la O and Xiao Han (May 2024)

 Cross-sectional differences in stock P/E ratios are mainly explained by expensive stocks having lower future returns and higher future P/E ratios rather than higher future earnings growth.
 As the horizon increases, the importance of the future P/E ratio declines and is largely replaced by a bigger role for future returns.